-$$D{comp}(k_z,\theta) = -\frac{1}{4\cos^2\theta} [\alpha_Q(k_z) - 2F(k_z,\theta)\beta_Q(k_z)]$$ (9)

-where the original input data is
+$$D{comp}(k_z, \theta) = -\frac{1}{4\cos^2(\theta)} \left[\alpha_Q(k_z) - 2F(k_z, \theta) \beta_Q(k_z) \right] , \qquad (9)$$ where the original input data is

-$$D(k_z, \theta) = -\frac{1}{4\cos^2\theta} [\alpha_1(k_z) - 2F(k_z, \theta)\beta_1(k_z)].$$ (10)
+$$D(k_z, \theta) = -\frac{1}{4\cos^2(\theta)} [\alpha_1(k_z) - 2F(k_z, \theta)\beta_1(k_z)] \quad . \tag{10}$$

-More terms related to Q compensation could be isolated and more accurate algorithms could be proposed in the future analogous to higher order ISS imaging subseries HOIS (Liu et al., 2004; 2005b; Liu, 2006; Wang et al., 2010a;b; Wang and Weglein, 2011; Wang, 2012), that can accommodate larger 1/Q values and larger regions where $Q \neq \infty$ .
-Another advantage of this algorithm is that it is formulated and operates in the data domain instead of the model domain (similar to the ISS free-surface multiple elimination algorithm Carvalho (1992), Weglein et al. (1997) and ISS internal multiple attenuation algorithm Araújo et al. (1994), Weglein et al. (1997), Weglein et al. (2003)) making the algorithm more robust to noise and bandwidth issues.
+More terms related to Q compensation could be isolated and more accurate algorithms could be proposed in the future analogous to higher order ISS imaging subseries HOIS (Liu et al., 2004, 2005b; Liu, 2006; Wang et al., 2010a,b; Wang and Weglein, 2011; Wang, 2012), that can accommodate larger I/Q values and larger regions where $Q \neq \infty$.
+Another advantage of this algorithm is that it is formulated and operates in the data domain instead of the model domain [similar to the ISS free-surface multiple elimination algorithm (Carvalho, 1992; Weglein et al., 1997) and the ISS internal multiple attenuation algorithm (Araújo et al., 1994; Weglein et al., 1997, 2003)] making the algorithm more robust to noise and bandwidth issues.

-However, similar to the ISS depth imaging subseries (Shaw, 2005; Weglein et al., 2003; Liu et al., 2004; 2005a) the previous ISS Q compensation without knowing or estimating Q algorithm (Innanen and Weglein, 2007; Innanen and Lira, 2010) has a practical issue and shortcoming in that it requires low and zero frequency data which is not achievable with field data.
+However, similar to the ISS depth imaging subseries (Shaw, 2005; Weglein et al., 2003; Liu et al., 2004, 2005a) the previous ISS Q compensation without knowing or estimating Q algorithm (Innanen and Weglein, 2007; Innanen and Lira, 2010) has a practical issue and shortcoming in that it requires low and zero frequency data which is not achievable with field data.

-In this paper a new starting point, and concomitant algorithm, specifically designed to avoid the need for that unachieveable low and zero frequency data, is developed providing a new and practical ISS Q compensation algorithm, without knowing or estimating Q, while avoiding the pitfall of the earlier approach for ISS Q compensation.
+In this paper a new starting point, and concomitant algorithm, specifically designed to avoid the need for that unachievable low and zero frequency data, is developed providing a new and practical ISS Q compensation algorithm, without knowing or estimating Q, while avoiding the pitfall of the earlier approach for ISS Q compensation.
 The new algorithm provided in the next section of this paper does not require or use low frequency data and has absolutely no interest in or need for zero frequency data.
-This new approach contains two contributions (1) reformulated the ISS Q compensation without knowing or estimating Q algorithm to avoid using zero frequency data, and (2) avoided division by zero in the reformulated algorithm by adding a small imaginary number to $k_z$ .
+This new approach contains two contributions (1) reformulated the ISS Q compensation without knowing or estimating Q algorithm to avoid using zero frequency data, and (2) avoided division by zero in the reformulated algorithm by adding a small imaginary number to k_z .
 In the next section, we will discuss the two contributions and advances in this paper, in detail.